mark-summerfield/uxf/rs/README.md

 ## Changes

+- 1.1.1 Added more convenience From conversions to Value.
 - 1.1.0 Added `-D|--decimals` to the command line and improved the CLI.
   Breaking change: the `Format` type now has `realdp` as `u8` rather than `Option<u8>`: to fix replace `None` with `0` and `Some(n)` with `n`.